enjaku4/rabarber/README.md

 end
 ```

-Roles are cached by default for performance.
-To clear the role cache manually:
+Roles are cached by default for better performance.
+Clear the cache manually when needed:

 ```rb
 Rabarber::Cache.clear